-Students pursuing the M.B.A./M.P.P.A. dual degree are eligible for the Stuart M.P.P.A.
-Scholarship, which covers up to 35 percent ($5,084 per semester for nine credit hours in fall 2021) of the Stuart School of Business charges for the duration of enrollment in the dual degree program.
+Students pursuing the M.B.A./M.P.P.A. dual-degree program are eligible for the Stuart M.P.P.A.
+Scholarship, which awards up to $564 per credit hour and is distributed across the 57 credits required for both programs during enrollment in the dual-degree program, for a total of approximately $32,148.
 This award is deferrable up to one year.
-Students seeking Stuart dual degrees are only eligible for one Stuart Scholarship.
+Students seeking Stuart dual degrees are only eligible for one Stuart scholarship.

 Stuart Stands Out

 Only Business School in a Tech-Focused University in Chicago

 Stuart is AACSB Accredited.
 Only 5% of Business Schools Globally Are.

 —Association to Advance Collegiate Schools of Business International